cerplot/luigi/doc/configuration.rst

   the visualiser.

 send_messages
-  When true, the scheduler is allowed to send messages to running tasks and the central scheduler provides a simple prompt per task to send messages.
+  When true, the scheduler is allowed to send messages to running steps and the central scheduler provides a simple prompt per step to send messages.
   Defaults to true.

 metrics_collector